In this guide to Turkey’s National Debt, we discuss the amount of the debt, who manages it, and why the country is struggling financially.

-The National Debt Of Turkey
+The National Debt of Turkey

 This is a very healthy figure, which should show that the country has a strong economy.
 However, the currency of Turkey keeps falling and there has been a developing financial crisis in the country.
-Why is Turkey in trouble?

 As a result, there is not one specific institution that is legally obliged to repay those bonds, but all of the combined branches and agencies of the government are mutually responsible for the debt.

 The government’s Ministry of Treasury and Finance is tasked with managing the country’s economy and a division of the Ministry, called the General Directorate of Public Finance has the responsibility of raising funds for the government.
 That remit includes the issuing of bonds and the management of the national debt.

 Since almost half of the country’s debt is written in other currencies, the cost of interest will remove a larger portion of the government’s budget, reducing the money available for social support and public investment.

-Why is Turkey in trouble?
+Why Is Turkey in Trouble?

-The 2018 financial crisis in Turkey is a good example of how factors other than national debt can harm a country’s prospects for traders.
+The 2018 financial crisis in Turkey is a good example of how factors other than national debt can harm a country’s prospects for investors.
 The country’s ailments are all signs of a currency crisis and not, primarily a debt crisis.
-These problems are caused by:

 - Domestic political instability